by Barry Newton

 As long as “sinner’s prayer” proponents control the definitions of key terms like faith and works, for them their dogmatic system will be unbeatable regardless of what the biblical text teaches.
 Sure cherry picking will occur and certain biblical texts will become difficult to understand.
 The editors of IVP’s “Hard Sayings of the Bible” felt compelled to include Acts 2:38 as a difficult text because it connects baptism with the forgiveness of sins.

 So where should definitions come from?
 A student should inductively learn what an author means by a word primarily through the author’s usage and then secondarily through the author’s contemporary context.
-When a student imposes his or her own understanding upon a biblical word, whatever message he or she might proclaim could contain biblical words, but it will not be completely biblical.
+When a student imposes his or her own understanding upon a biblical word, although the message might contain biblical words, it will not be biblical.

 The following definitions might appear novel to some.
 I would suggest they represent biblical usage.
 To move from what may be more obvious to the sublime, we have:

-Baptism (with water) – The plunging and immersion achieved by causing a burial followed by a raising up.
+Baptism as a faith response to Christ – The plunging into water causing a burial followed by a raising up.
 This stands in contrast to the practices of sprinkling or pouring.

 Works (when used negatively by Paul) – Self-reliance in seeking to obey God’s Law given through Moses.
 This is different than the broader category of “doing something.”